keiraokimoto/Fastpages/_posts/2023-04-05-AP_computers_networks.md

 - Complete the network activity, summarize your understanding of fault tolerance.
   - Fault tolerence is the amount of tolerance a system of networks has to any breaks or disconnections in the system.
 For example, if one connection is severed, the device can still communicate with other devices in the network, because there are still connections to other devices.

+  Which of the following is NOT a benefit of a fault-tolerant network?
+    A. Data has more than one path to travel from one device to another.
+    B. If part of the network fails, the network can still function by using other paths.
+    C. Data will only take one route from one device to another, no matter the number of routes available.
+    D. More devices creates more connections and makes the network stronger.

+    [C] Data will only take one route from one device to another, no matter the number of routes available.

+  What would make this network fault-tolerant?
+    A. A connection from A to B
+    B. A connection from B to C
+    C. A connection from E to G
+    D. A connection from E to F

+    [A] A connection from A to B

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...